whiteroses/webob-notes/issue_256.md

 	  schemes in RFC4647.
 If I remember right, the filtering schemes work one way, and lookup works the opposite way.
 Which one(s) sound like the one in this example?
+* RFC5646, Section 4.2:
+	* "Languages that begin with the same sequence of subtags are NOT guaranteed to be mutually intelligible."
+So a matching scheme that matches a language range with a language tag that is a prefix of the language range should not be implemented as the default scheme?
+(But rather as an option?)
+* RFC5646, Section 4.3:
+	* "In some applications, a single content item might best be associated with more than one language tag.
+Examples of such a usage include:..."
+Examples of use cases where `.best_match()` does not suffice?

 * In `.best_match` docstring: "If two matches have equal weight, then the one that shows up first in the `offers` list will be returned."
 Why follow the